Heat

 The Energy (Miscellaneous Provisions Act) 2006 conferred greater discretion on the Commission for Energy Regulation in licensing electricity from renewable, sustainable and alternative forms of energy such as Combined Heat and Power sources.

-This CHP Deployment sought to increase the use of smaller scale biomass CHP systems across Ireland in accordance with the requirements of Directive 2004/8.
-Tthe grant schemes for the CHP deployment programme, the Energy Efficiency Retrofit Programme and the Renewable Heat Deployment programmes were withdrawn in 2011 due to the financial crisis
+This CHP Deployment sought to increase the use of smaller-scale biomass CHP systems across Ireland in accordance with the requirements of Directive 2004/8.
+The grant schemes for the CHP deployment programme, the Energy Efficiency Retrofit Programme and the Renewable Heat Deployment programmes were withdrawn in 2011 due to the financial crisis.

 The installation of CHP was exempted from the requirement for planning permissions for smaller CHP plants granted in the Planning and Development Regulations 2007 and 2008.

-The Department of Agriculture and Food provided grants for planting perennial ss (willow and miscanthus) in 2007 under EC Regulation 1698/2005 on support for rural development.
+The Department of Agriculture and Food provided grants for planting perennials (willow and miscanthus) in 2007 under EC Regulation 1698/2005 in support of rural development.

 All integration pollution control licences granted by the EPA must be energy efficient.
 It has also facilitated the use of biomass to generate heat by its interpretation of waste legislation.